AlainParadis/designschool/_topics/travel-book-planning.md

   #### Publication Format

   The dimensions and binding type for your publication are important elements.
 For the dimensions, I suggest standard paper sizes.
 Build your 1/8" bleed and the amount of creep into your overall dimensions. *Best to build a mock-up*.

+  ### Deliverables
+  <p>You're going to get approval on a paper mock-up of your publication.
+Use the approximate number of pages you plan to have.
+Test the binding you intend to use on the final product.</p>
+  <p>Print a tabloid sheet with photo treatments.</p>
+  <p>Print a sheet with your type hierarchy.
+This should be set with your intended fonts</p>

+  #### Paper Mock-up

+  A paper mock-up is the best way to visualize your publication.
+You can test dimensions, binding and paper stock.
+This is a fun hands-on paper-craft activity.
+Use imagination to create a mock-up with design elements that may refer to the content.
+Maybe a simple die-cut or creative binding could allude to the subject matter.

+  In industry, you would produce a mock-up that's clean enough to show your client.
+It should be well assembled and represent the final piece as closely as possible.

+  #### Typography

+  You should only use two type families in this project, unless you have a specific reason for using more.
+Choose families with a lot of variety; weight, italics, etc...

+  <div class="attentionbox achtung">You are only allowed Adobe Fonts for this project.
+No downloaded fonts allowed.</div>

+  #### Photo Treatment

+  #### Illustration Samples

 ---